The Supreme Court just struck down Roe v. Wade. Here’s what it means

 The Supreme Court announced its final decision on Roe v.
 Wade today, affirming the leaked draft opinion that was obtained by Politico in May.
 The court’s 6-3 ruling, which upholds a Mississippi law banning abortions after 15 weeks of pregnancy, strikes down a landmark decision that has enshrined abortion rights across the U.S. for nearly 50 years.
-All of the court’s reliably conservative justices—Clarence Thomas, Neil Gorsuch, Brett Kavanaugh, and Amy Coney Barrett—and John Roberts joined Samuel Alito’s majority opinion, while its more liberal members penned a jointly written dissent.
+All of the court’s reliably conservative justices—Clarence Thomas, Neil Gorsuch, Brett Kavanaugh, and Amy Coney Barrett—joined Samuel Alito’s majority opinion, while its more liberal members penned a jointly written dissent.

 “The Constitution does not confer a right to abortion,” wrote Alito.
 “Roe and Casey are overruled; and the authority to regulate abortion is returned to the people and their elected representatives.”